Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 You can send money to The Philippines using Remitly in one of four different ways: bank deposits, cash pickup, mobile money, or home delivery.

-If you send up to USD$99.99 to the Philippines through Remitly, you could pay the following fees depending on the speed you opt for:
+If you send up to US$99.99 to the Philippines through Remitly, you could pay the following fees depending on the speed you opt for:

 However, the fee increases with the amount of money you send.
 For instance, if you transfer US$9,000 into the Philippines using Remitly, you would pay the following fees:

-Keep in mind that banks in the Philippines also charge a USD$5 to USD$6.50 fee on all incoming transfers.
+Keep in mind that banks in the Philippines also charge a US$5 to US$6.50 fee on all incoming transfers.

 Also, be aware of Remitly’s hidden charges, as the online money service provider takes a percentage of the exchange rate as a fee.

-If you send USD to the Philippines, for example, they will charge a fee equal to 0.5 percent to 0.75 percent of your transfer.
+If you send USD to the Philippines, for example, they will charge a fee equal to 0.5% to 0.75% of your transfer.

 Wise

-Wise charges $12.41 in fees. $1.50 is what your home bank charges and $10.91 is what Wise charges.
-They show fees up front and they match XE’s exchange rate of 52.52 Pesos to one US Dollar.
+Wise charges US$12.41 in fees.
+US$1.50 is what your home bank charges and US$10.91 is what Wise charges.
+They show fees up front and they match XE’s exchange rate at that time of transfer.

 Wise usually transfers money within three banking days.
 And in the rare case that it takes longer, they give you the next transfer free.